There’s a reason why change is the only constant, more so in the given context.

 So far, developers mostly considered outdoor spaces like balconies or patios as just a means to provide outdoor access.
 But with a constant stay at home regulations, their configuration and detailing have also gained renewed importance.
 I bet many of my readers still remember the viral video from Italy of people playing music from their balconies!

 Depending on what homeowners want, the conventional structures are making way to keep up with their requirements.
-Cantilevered balconies and decks, and traditional ones with adjustable rail heights, promote greater visual connection among neighbours.
+Cantilevered balconies and decks, and traditional ones with adjustable rail heights, promote greater visual connection among neighbors.
 As an aside, operable screens will take the versatility factor to the next level.

 Common areas within the community can provide opportunities for exercise and relaxation from walking trails to community parks.
 Moreover, outdoor gathering spaces like pavilions can offer safer opportunities for social gatherings.
 What's critical to stress here is how outdoors can reduce stress and improve mood and wellness — something everyone can benefit from these days.
 A focus on outdoor amenities will be a significant component of future MH community designs.

 Not only that but more features like workout zones, fireplaces, etc., can be brought into space according to the intended use.
 Besides, common public areas like parks, plazas or pavilions offer ample scope for social gatherings while maintaining social distancing practices.

 With research on changing lifestyles during this pandemic, the MH community is constantly evolving designs that best suit the prevailing situation.
 Consequently, the resilient design for future homes will have adaptability as its cornerstone.